KRUKMAN/fafiq-app/docs/implementation_plan.md

 This plan is aligned to `Fafik_System_Context.md` and cross-checked against the current codebase.

 ## Current Codebase Reality (Delta to Target)
-- Domain naming is aligned to `org_id` in the app code; database/RLS enforcement still pending.
+- Domain naming is aligned to `org_id` in the app code; Supabase schema + RLS + audit triggers are applied per `docs/schema.md` / `docs/rls.md`.
 - Tenant resolution is **mock-first** with a Supabase bootstrap fallback: sessionStore uses mock memberships/org selection when no Supabase session/env is available.
-- No RLS, schema migrations, or activity logging implementation yet (mock-only).
+- RLS and audit functions/triggers are live in the DB; frontend mutations still pending.
 - NativeWind v4 + metro config are in place; Expo Router shell + sidebar tabs are stable.
-- Dogs module is stage-based with list/detail/create/edit mocks; dog detail drawer has Financial/People & Housing/Chat mock tabs and has been cleaned of prior encoding artifacts; transports include list + detail shells.
+- Dogs/Transports hooks now fetch from Supabase when env/session is present (mock fallback remains); dog detail drawer has Financial/People & Housing/Chat mock tabs; transports include list + detail shells.
 - Dependency audit: Expo/Supabase libraries (haptics, image, fonts, symbols, system-ui, web-browser, Supabase client, Query Devtools) are present for upcoming Phase 2 wiring; prune after integration if unused.